ArtHacker123/objRecognition/ProjectStatus.md

     ...The Problem with this idea is that our existing scenario can not afford false negatives.
 If we increase the weight for misclassification from this class we might end up with some false positives.
 We still have to test this.
     **We thought of using cross validation to get the weights of the classes in the Kernel SVM but we decided against it as it is 9 additional parameters to be optimized and using non parametric methods would be the better way to go.**
     ...*Idea3: Ensemble learning methods*
+        We now work with the Random Forest approach.
     ...*Idea4: Use a z-SVM*
     ...*Idea5: Modify the kernel of the SVM*
+        This works.
+        The main problem that we had was that Eucledian distance between two histograms is not a meaningful measure
 3.  *Problem* The SVM parameters are not optimized for the problem ...**We just realized that the size of the Codebook could be a significant problem for us since the compression is creating a lot of noise.
 We decided to use cross validation to identify good parameters for the size of the codebook as well as the SVM parameters.
 We should have done this earlier and we did this for the first scenario.
 Lack of time made us hard code some parameters.
 This seems to have created a lot of problems.
 This is** *Priority 1* **for us now.
 This would however take a lot of time.
 We will train these on the server and that would reduce the amount of time taken.**
  4. *Problem* The SVM overfits to our data.